Spiritual Causes and Treatment of Addiction

 The Link Between Addiction and Trauma

-Going through a terrible event like the loss of a loved one, a violent assault, or ongoing childhood abuse leaves a deep mark in an individual’s psyche.
+Going through a terrible event like the loss of a loved one, a violent assault, or ongoing childhood abuse leaves a deep mark on an individual’s psyche.
 Studies have shown that people who have experienced a traumatic event are more likely to develop an alcohol or substance dependency.

 One theory for the relationship between addiction and trauma is the lack of healthy coping skills.
 Trauma can trigger multiple mental health issues, including anxiety, post-traumatic stress disorder, and depression.